marekko/aws-knol-academy-eks-terraform/README.md

 # aws-knol-academy-eks-terraform
-Sample project for EKS cluster provisioning in Terraform
+Sample project for EKS cluster provisioning in Terraform with AWS Academy restrictions.